waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Core Lesson 1:** I MUST trust and proactively use my tools.
 Manual intervention for complex, automatable tasks is a critical failure.
 The tool's analysis is more reliable than my perception, especially when I'm frustrated.
 *   **Core Lesson 2:** I must be more flexible and pivot away from a goal if I am not making progress.
 Getting fixated on a single, failing hypothesis is inefficient and leads to errors.

-## V. Cianwood Gym Strategy (Current)
+## IV.
+Cianwood Gym Strategy (Current)

-### Scientific Method Log
-*   **Core Confirmed Mechanics:**
+### Confirmed Mechanics
 1.  **Puzzle Trigger:** Stepping on the tile at (8, 6) activates the main puzzle, causing boulders and trainers to appear.
 2.  **Puzzle Reset:** Stepping on the tile at (4, 8) resets the puzzle, returning all non-defeated elements to their starting positions.
 3.  **Trainer Obstacles:** Defeated trainers become impassable obstacles.
 Battling must be avoided until a path is cleared.
 4.  **Boulder Switch:** Interacting with the boulder at (3, 6) after the puzzle is triggered acts as a one-time switch, displaying the message "Boulders may now be moved!".
 It does not move the boulder itself.

-*   **Current Hypothesis:** After triggering the puzzle and activating the boulder switch, specific boulders can be pushed to clear a path to Gym Leader Chuck.

-*   **Test Plan:**
-    1. Ensure the puzzle is in its active, un-battled state.
-    2. Activate the switch by interacting with the boulder at (3, 6).
-    3. Use the `boulder_scanner` tool to identify all valid boulder pushes.
-    4. Formulate a pathing plan based on the tool's output to reach and defeat Chuck.
+### Current Hypothesis
+My previous attempts failed because I either battled trainers too early (blocking paths) or pushed boulders into positions that trapped me.
+The correct solution likely involves a specific sequence of boulder pushes that must be completed *before* engaging any trainers.